Punjabi Rajma Masala with 10 Tips for best taste

 However, in the North, the dish and beans are known as Rajma.

 Apart from chole and dal makhani, rajma is also the most popular vegetarian dish in North Indian main course.
 But now it is popular and loved across the globe.

 Like any other Indian dish, each house has its own recipe.
 While most of them are common in terms of ingredients, there is a slight variation here and there.

 This Punjabi rajma masala recipe is a traditional way and most common in North Indian homes or dhabas.

-In this easy recipe, soaked rajma is pressure-cooked first and later added to a base gravy of onion, tomatoes, and few basic spices.
-I do not use readymade Rajma Masala powder/spice mix but still the curry tastes delicious just like any dhaba or restaurant.
+In this easy recipe, soaked rajma is pressure-cooked first and later added to a base gravy of onion, tomatoes, and a few basic spices.
+I do not use readymade Rajma Masala powder/spice mix but still, the curry tastes delicious just like any dhaba or restaurant.